smcl/Elo.Net/README.md

     $ dotnet add package Elo

+## Example

-... and import the `Elo` namespace, initialise an `EloSystem` where each team starts with having 1000 points, with [K=32](https://en.wikipedia.org/wiki/Elo_rating_system#Most_accurate_K-factor) and add results to the system.
-Below is an example in F# of how we'd initialize a ranking system and populate it with the results from the first six games of the [2017 Confederations Cup](http://www.fifa.com/confederationscup/matches/index.html):
+Below is an F# example showing how you can use the library.
+In short - import the `Elo` namespace, initialise an `EloSystem` (specifying the starting points, and the [K value](https://en.wikipedia.org/wiki/Elo_rating_system#Most_accurate_K-factor)) then add results to the system.
+The results are simply the first six games of the [2017 Confederations Cup](http://www.fifa.com/confederationscup/matches/index.html).

     open Elo;